Shudder vs STARZ in 2024 - 7 Things You Need to Know

 When it comes to pricing, Shudder is the cheaper option.
 However, if you're looking for more variety in terms of content and don't just want titles in the horror genre, it may be worth spending the few extra dollars a month for a STARZ subscription.

-Another way to get Shudder is to purchase a subscription to one of the streaming services that offer Shudder as an add-on.
-Amazon Prime Video and YouTube TV both carry Shudder – however, the content on Shudder can vary when you purchase your subscription through a third-party.
+Shudder has one plan that you can pay monthly or yearly.
+Another way to get Shudder is to add it as an add-on to another streaming service.
+Amazon Prime Video and YouTube TV both carry Shudder - however, the content on Shudder can vary when you purchase your subscription through a third-party.

-STARZ offers one subscription option for $8.99 per month.
-With that, you’ll get complete access to the entire STARZ library of content and its growing library of original series.
-In total, the service offers a library of 1,400+ titles.
+STARZ also offers just one subscription option.
+With that, you'll get complete access to the entire STARZ library of content and its growing library of original series.
 Not completely sure about committing to the price?
-STARZ offers its service for $5 per month for the first three months before you have to pay the full $8.99 per month price.
+STARZ often offers deals on its service for the first few months of your subscription before you have to pay full price.

 Shudder offers a 7-day free trial so you can give the streaming service a go before committing.

 STARZ, on the other hand, only offers free trials through partners.
-For example, if you have an Amazon Prime subscription, you can sign up for a 30-day free trial of STARZ.
-That’s a much better trial period than what Shudder offers, but it’s only useful if you’re already a Prime member.
+You can get a 30-day free trial for STARZ when you add the streamer through your Amazon Prime Video or Hulu account.
+That's a much better trial period than what Shudder offers, but it's only useful ass an add-on.

 STARZ wins in this category due to volume and versatility of genres.
 That said, if horror is your preferred genre, Shudder could be the better choice.